Review: We Found Out How the 2017 BMW X1 Outperforms the Competition

 Engine and fuel mileage specs

 The 2017 BMW X1 is powered by a turbocharged 2.0-liter four-cylinder engine mated to an eight-speed automatic transmission.
 The engine is rated at 228 horsepower and 258 pound-feet of torque.
 This tester came with BMW’s xDrive all-wheel-drive system.
-Fuel mileage comes in at an EPA estimate 22/31 city/highway mpg and 25 combined mpg with all-wheel-drive.
+Fuel mileage comes in at an EPA estimated 22/31 city/highway mpg and 25 combined mpg with all-wheel-drive.

-BMW has always had a good all-wheel-drive system and the xDrive in the X1 is a must for those those who live in northern or mountain climates.
+BMW has always had a good all-wheel-drive system and the xDrive in the X1 is a must for those who live in northern or mountain climates.
 We put the X1 xDrive to the test in the mountains of Colorado this week.
 The xDrive worked perfectly as we powered through traffic and dirt roads in the Colorado high country.

-In city driving, the X1’s turbo four cylinder engine is smooth and powerful in normal driving situations.
+In city driving, the X1’s turbo four-cylinder engine is smooth and powerful in normal driving situations.
 As we traveled up I-70 at the higher altitudes, the turbo kicks in and offers abundant power to zip past slower traffic.
 The eight-speed automatic transmission offers seamless shifts and we like the Sport mode gear selection for quicker shifts in our more spirited driving maneuvers.

 The X1 rides more like a crossover than a sports utility.
 The ride is more compliant than in past models and it’s geared toward the average driver than the driving enthusiast.
 It still handles the curves without stumbling, but it has a more refined ride that families will like.
 Ride comfort takes precedence over sporty handling which is unusual for most BMW vehicles.
 But even with a more refined ride, the X1 still outperforms the Range Rover Evoque, Audi Q3, Acura RDX, Volvo XC60, and Ford Escape Titanium on the fun-to-drive meter.